-'''

 (setq org-log-done t)

-'''

 Then each time you turn a TODO entry into DONE using either C-c C-t in the Org-mode buffer or t in the agenda buffer, a line 'CLOSED: [timestamp]' will be inserted just after the headline.
 If you turn the entry back into a TODO item again through further state cycling, that line will be removed again.
-In the timeline (see Section 8.6 [Timeline], page 40) and in the agenda (see Section 8.3 [Weekly/Daily agenda], page 37), you can then use the 1 key to display the TODO items closed on each day, giving you an overview of what has been done on a day.
+In the timeline (see Section 8.6 [Timeline], page 42) and in the agenda (see Section 8.3 [Weekly/Daily agenda], page 40), you can then use the 1 key to display the TODO items closed on each day, giving you an overview of what has been done on a day.
+See the variable org-log-done for the possibility to record an additional note together with a timestamp.

-6.3.2 Clocking work time
+6.4.2 Clocking work time